Hectorcaban-sudo/SalesforceNexusServer/README.md

 equivalent to deploying server code), but it raises the stakes: only upload processors you trust as much as your own server code.

+## Schema validation (subscribe) — a second, independent gate

+Alongside the rule engine gate, a subscribed event channel can carry an optional **JSON Schema** (`payload_schema`, Draft-07) checked against every inbound payload, **before the rule gate runs** — so a rule referencing a field that no longer exists because Salesforce's schema drifted fails loudly at the schema step instead of behaving strangely inside the rule itself.

+- **`schema_validation_mode`**: `off` (default) / `warn` (log every mismatch, then continue processing anyway — the escape hatch for a schema migration window) / `reject` (fail the transaction immediately, with every violation listed, not just the first).
+- **Don't want to hand-write JSON Schema?** Paste a `sample_payload` and call `POST /api/events/schema/infer` — it returns a best-effort Draft-07 schema inferred from the sample's actual shape (types, nested objects/arrays), which you then edit down rather than starting from a blank schema.
+The Event Flow Designer's Schema node wires this up as a one-click "generate from sample" button.
+- **`POST /api/events/schema/validate`** — test a payload against either an inline schema or an existing event's stored one (`event_id`), without touching the live pipeline.
+Useful for confirming a schema is right before flipping `schema_validation_mode` to `reject`.
+- A `reject`-mode failure currently lands as an ordinary `failed` transaction (with the full list of schema violations in the error message) — it isn't yet distinguished from a processing failure by its own status, so filtering the Transactions page specifically for "schema rejected" events means reading the error text rather than filtering by status.

 ## Rule engine (GoRules JDM / Zen Engine) — a validation gate, not a processing mode

 **Rules** are evaluated by GoRules' open-source [Zen Engine](https://gorules.io) against the JSON